 |

 So how exactly does someone practice gratitude and know they’re doing it right?
 Figuring that out is a natural first step in the mindful gratitude journey.
-Here’s a breakdown of what practicing gratitude is and five concrete ways you can do it.
+Here’s a breakdown of what practicing gratitude is and eight concrete ways you can do it.

 Defining the Act of Practicing Gratitude

 Making an effort to practice gratitude regularly can have an incredibly positive impact on your mental health.
-It forces you to appreciate the progress you’ve made, enjoy even the minor things in life and acknowledge everything in life that helps you — such as people, your body, medication, and more.
+It forces you to appreciate the progress you’ve made, enjoy even the minor things in life and acknowledge everything in life that helps you — such as people, your body, medication and more.
 Countless studies have found that people who actively practice gratitude report higher levels of happiness and are less likely to suffer from depression.

 Practicing gratitude is one of the most popular early recovery topics.
 It may be there under different names — for example, AA daily reflections.
 Recovery is a lifelong journey and can come with many challenges.
 Finding things to be grateful for in recovery helps an individual keep their mind in a positive place.
 Rather than focusing on mistakes from the past or future challenges, it lets a person acknowledge the good they’ve accomplished so far.

-Five Ways to Practice Gratitude in Recovery
+How to Practice Gratitude in Recovery

 1. Embrace a New Perspective